hydrusnetwork/hydrus/docs/getting_started_installing.md

         If mpv is the only problem, then switch to the QtMediaPlayer under `options->media playback`.

-        If you really want mpv or have other UI issues, user testing suggests that the best solution for now is just to launch the program in X11, and I now encourage this for all Wayland users.
-Launching with the environment variable `QT_QPA_PLATFORM=xcb` (e.g. by putting `export QT_QPA_PLATFORM=xcb` in a boot script that launches `hydrus_client`) should do it.
-The 'xcb' should force X11.
+        If you really want mpv or have other UI issues, user testing suggests that the best solution for now is just to launch the program in X11.
+Launch the program _without_ the WAYLAND_DISPLAY variable and _with_ `QT_QPA_PLATFORM=xcb`, which you can achieve with `unset WAYLAND_DISPLAY` and `export QT_QPA_PLATFORM=xcb` in a boot script that launches `hydrus_client`.

-        It does not work for everyone, though.
-If it fails, another user says setting `WAYLAND_DISPLAY=` (as in setting it to nothing) or unsetting it entirely with `unset WAYLAND_DISPLAY`, which forces hydrus (and its embedded mpv windows) to use Xwayland, is another solution.
 You might need to do `sudo apt install xwayland` first.

         You should be able to see which window manager hydrus thinks it is running under in `help->about`, on the "Qt" row.